 Under the output 1.2 UNDP and UNESCAP will provide technical advisory to the Government on strengthening existing data and information products to support evidence-based policy making for DRR and CCA and design interventions to ensure stakeholders are equipped in its’ use and application.

 Under the activity 1.2.1, UNDP will continue support the NDMA to bridge data gaps in the existing national data and information systems for DDR/CCA and provide technical advisory to build a systematic, homogeneous, and compatible record of disaster typologies to register impacts of both high intensity disasters (such as periodic flooding) and longer-term, low intensity issues (such as such climate change-driven stressors).
 This includes providing support to gather disaggregated data on such impacts including loss and damage.
 Additionally, UNDP will also support NDMA to update existing systems to conceptualize acquisition, collection, retrieval, query, and analysis of existing and new data on natural disasters and climate change events to bring them into alignment with the standards envisioned in the Sendai Framework.
+As part of this activity, UNDP will host a series of stakeholder consultations with Women’s Development Committees, Local councils, primary disaster risk responders and relevant DRR duty bearing agencies to; understand the current DRR coordination and communication bottlenecks, to identify legal and administrative tools for simplification of national and subnational DRR processes for driving synergies across key stakeholder bodies.

 Additionally, under the activity 1.2.2 of the JP, UNDP will closely work with the Local Government Authority, the Ministry of Environment, Climate Change and Technology and the Ministry of Finance to put in place a mechanism through the existing budgetary systems in place, for tagging and monitoring of climate expenditure at the subnational level.
 For this activity, UNDP will utilise its SDG budget tagging expertise to create the necessary tools to capture climate mitigation, adaptation and crossing cutting financing expenditures at a granular level (institutional and programme level) from the local councils.
 Under this activity, UNDP will closely work with the Local Government Authority to utilise existing digital platforms (such as e-council) to capture and collate the data and integrate the information into existing budgetary system, which will be further enhanced and unified by the Ministry of Environment, Climate Change and Technology under the Capacity Building Initiative for Transparency (CBIT) initiative.
 The purpose of budget tagging under this output is to establish a baseline for public expenditure, at all levels of the government on climate change and disaster risk-reduction and to ensure adequate resources are allocated to line ministries, disaster authorities and local councils to effectively implement the DRR/CCA mandates.
 The successful completion of this exercise will also assist the Government understand the funding gaps, monitor the effectiveness of spending, facilitate decision making, improve transparency and raise awareness among critical partners, which can also be part of a larger approach towards strengthening risk financing and risk-informed development process.
 Moreover, conducting a budget tagging exercise will help developing SIDs such as the Maldives access new streams of financing to implement disaster risk-reduction and climate action plans.